ethereum-oasis-op/baseline/docs/baseline-protocol/standards/mainnet-1.md

 the Mainnet in normal business activities.

 ## Point to Point Messaging
 <!-- Whisper Depreciation -->
 The Radish34 demo uses Whisper, which comes with standard Geth nodes.
 However, it is not ideal for _baselining_.
+The ideal messaging service, which the Baseline Protocol community will endeavor to specify and promote, would:

+The Radish34 demo uses Whisper, which comes with standard Geth nodes.
+However, it is not ideal for _baselining_.
 The ideal messaging service, which the